WebStorm 2024.2 Help

 Manage incoming pull requests

-To view incoming pull requests, select Git | GitHub | View Pull Requests from the main menu.
+To view incoming pull requests, select Git | GitHub | View Pull Requests in the main menu.

 GitHub Pull Requests tool window

-Use the GitHub Pull Requests tool window to:
+Use the Pull Requests tool window to:

 • Filter requests by state, author, label, assignee, and review status.

-• View diff between the suggested changes and the base revision: click the name of a pull request, select a file and double-click it or press Ctrl+D.
+• View diff between the suggested changes and the base revision: click the name of a pull request, select a file, and double-click it or press Ctrl+D.

-• Create a local branch based on incoming changes: open a pull request, click the branch with incoming changes and choose Checkout 'branch name'… in the context menu.
+• Create a local branch based on incoming changes: open a pull request, click the branch with incoming changes, and choose Checkout 'branch name' in the context menu.

-Checkout branch with incoming changes
+Check out branch from incoming changes

 1. In the main menu, go to Git | GitHub | View Pull Requests.